HydroProtocol/ethereum-jsonrpc-gateway/README.md

 ### allowedMethods

-Allowed call methods, Can be ignored when set `methodLimitationEnabled` false eg.
+Allowed call methods, If `methodLimitationEnabled` is true, only methods in this list can be called.
+Can be ignored when set `methodLimitationEnabled` false. eg.

 ```